nawabahmadreshi/documentation/pages/getting-started/creating-links.md

 });
 {% endhighlight %}

-Define the analytics tags and control parameters of the link itself:
+Define the analytics tags and control parameters, and generate the link by referencing the `BranchUniversalObject` you created:

 {% highlight js %}
 branchUniversalObject.generateShortUrl({